Reductions with hydrosilanes

-Reductions with hydrosilanes are methods used for hydrogenations and hydrogenolysis of organic compounds.
-The approach is a subset of Ionic hydrogenations.
+Reductions with hydrosilanes are methods used for hydrogenation and hydrogenolysis of organic compounds.
+The approach is a subset of ionic hydrogenation.
 In this particular method, the substrate is treated with a hydrosilane and auxiliary reagent, often a strong acid, resulting in formal transfer of hydride from silicon to carbon.
 This style of reduction with hydrosilanes enjoys diverse if specialized applications.

 Scope

 Deoxygenation of alcohols and halides

 Some alcohols are reduced to alkanes when treated with hydrosilanes in the presence of a strong Lewis acid.
 Brønsted acids may also be used.
 Tertiary alcohols undergo facile reduction using boron trifluoride etherate as the Lewis acid.
 Primary alcohols require an excess of the silane, a stronger Lewis acid, and long reaction times.